jsknight/quick_quiz/README.md

 ## The idea behind the example

 [Quick Quiz](https://github.com/jsknight/quick_quiz)
-Quick Quiz is a React Native app built with Expo for easy testing.
+is a React Native app built with Expo for easy testing.
 Test your brain power on text questions across different categories.
 What will your top score be?